 The answer to this tends to become apparent on a close examination of the facts of a particular case rather than general speculation.

-If the police decide not to arrest you, it may be for a variety of reasons, including the fact that it may be more convenient for everybody involved, if you attend voluntarily, as they/you know what time you will be interviewed.
+If the police decide not to arrest you, it may be for a variety of reasons, including the fact that it may be more convenient for everybody involved, if you Voluntarily Attend At Police Station, as they/you know what time you will be interviewed.

 You may well have been involved in an offence where some sort of forensic tests must be completed before you can be interviewed further, or at all.
 For example, if you have been involved in a road traffic accident and have had blood tests taken, to establish whether or not you are over the legal limit of alcohol.
 If your dealings with the police in relation to that investigation have been satisfactory and you have given them no concern that you would not attend an interview, you may well be given the opportunity to attend voluntarily.